Harper College offices will be closed Monday, September 2 in observance of Labor Day.

 If the College determines that a person alleged to be the perpetrator of sexual misconduct poses a serious and immediate threat to the College community, College Police may be called upon to issue a timely warning to the College community.
 Any such warning will not include any information that identifies the person alleged to be the victim.

-The College maintains an online system for electronic reporting.
+The College maintains an online system for electronic reporting which can be found under the Report A Concern page, here.
 The reporter may choose to provide his/her identity or may choose to report anonymously.
 The system will notify the user, before he/she enters information, that entering personally identifying information may serve as notice to the College for the purpose of triggering an investigation.
-Anonymous reports can be filed at this Electronic Report link.
+Anonymous reports can be filed through this link as well.
 Where a reporter chooses to provide his/her identity and contact information, the College will respond to the reporter within 12 hours.

 Regarding Student Participation in Public Awareness Events